Sans-serif: Entry into printing

 A few theories about early sans-serifs now known to be incorrect may be mentioned here.
 One is that sans-serifs are based on either "fat face typefaces" or slab-serifs with the serifs removed.
 It is now known that the inspiration was more classical antiquity, and sans-serifs appeared before the first dated appearance of slab-serif letterforms in 1810.
 The Schelter & Giesecke foundry also claimed during the 1920s to have been offering a sans-serif with lower-case by 1825.
-Wolfgang Homola dated it in 2004 to 1882 based on a study of Schelter & Giesecke specimens; Mosley describes this as "thoroughly discredited"; even in 1986 Walter Tracy described the claimed dates as "on stylistic grounds ... about forty years too early".
+Mosley describes this as "thoroughly discredited"; as early as 1986 Walter Tracy described the claimed dates as "on stylistic grounds ... about forty years too early".
+In 2004, Wolfgang Homola dated the typeface to 1882 based on a study of Schelter & Giesecke specimens.

 Sans-serif lettering and typefaces were popular due to their clarity and legibility at distance in advertising and display use, when printed very large or small.
 Because sans-serif type was often used for headings and commercial printing, many early sans-serif designs did not feature lower-case letters.
 Simple sans-serif capitals, without use of lower-case, became very common in uses such as tombstones of the Victorian period in Britain.

 The first use of sans-serif as a running text has been proposed to be the short booklet Feste des Lebens und der Kunst: eine Betrachtung des Theaters als höchsten Kultursymbols (Celebration of Life and Art: A Consideration of the Theater as the Highest Symbol of a Culture), by Peter Behrens, in 1900.